 Slow Food Barbados provides plenty of guidance, including a Local Buyer’s Guide (Which includes local products ranging from meats to cheeses to wines), our Sustainable Seafood Guide, recipes, markets and a list of local restaurants that are offering menu items that fit the Eat Local criteria.

-Since 2016, the SlowSeven Challenge has continued to double each year, with over 400 Slow Foodies, and over 25 restaurants participating in 2018.
-We aim to double participation again in 2019!
+Since 2016, the SlowSeven Challenge has continued to double each year, with over 400 Slow Foodies, and over 25 restaurants participating.

 By participating in the #SlowSeven challenge, participants are: